open-telemetry/opentelemetry-dotnet/docs/metrics/exemplars/README.md

 All these components except the test app require additional configuration to enable Exemplar feature.
-To make it easy for users, these components are pre-configured to enable Exemplars, and a docker-compose is provided to spun them all up, in the required configurations.
+To make it easy for users, these components are pre-configured to enable Exemplars, and a docker compose file is provided to spun them all up, in the required configurations.

 ## Pre-requisite